 - Topaz crystal is commonly elongated column shapes which is why the majority are cut into pear and oval shapes in order to follow the path of its natural crystal structure.

 - With the exception of the imperial variety, topazes naturally occur as large crystals that will yield hefty carat weight finished gems.

 - Topaz gems allow for a very fine polish creating an excellent grade finish on most stones.

-- Blue topaz is the gemstone assigned to the 4th anniversary and Imperial topaz is the gems for 23rd anniversaries.
+- Blue topaz is the gemstone assigned to the 4th anniversary and Imperial topaz is the traditional gem for 23rd anniversaries.